 Lady Chatterley’s Lover is famous for being banned for its racy sex scenes.
-There is a lot of discussion about sex and quite a lot of swear words are sprinkled throughout, but it really isn’t that controversial for this day and age.
+There is a lot of discussion about sex and quite a few swear words are sprinkled throughout, but it really isn’t that controversial for this day and age.

-The novel was published in 1928, so it definitely was very sexual for those times.
-What I think is much more interesting about this novel is the discussion surrounding class the way Lawrence viewed the ways that England had changed due to the Industrial Revolution.
+The novel was published in 1928, so it definitely was considered to be scandalous for those times.
+What I think is far more interesting about this novel is the discussion surrounding class the way Lawrence viewed the ways that England had changed due to the Industrial Revolution.
 These views were extrememly controversial for the 1920s and this is what makes Lady Chatterley’s Lover such an important novel.
 It’s a snapshot of a time of great upheaval.

 I also found the contrast between this novel and The Great Gatsby interesting.
 They were both written about the same time but from very different perspectives.
 Where The Great Gatsby is about the wealthy New Yorkers, Lady Chatterley’s Lover is about the titled familys of England.

 I found Lady Chatterley’s Lover to be a bit of a slow read.
-I really didn’t feel very interested in any of the main characters and didn’t much care what happened to them in the end.
+I didn’t really feel= interested in any of the main characters and didn’t much care what happened to them in the end.
 I did find Lawrence’s views on class and the industrialisation of England enlightening and found myself pausing to highlight quite a bit.